binkley/homebrewery-files/witch.md

 _A new witch learns self-protection._

-When a creature you can see makes an attack roll or casts a spell that targets only you, you can use your reaction to impose **disadvantage** on that roll.
+When a creature you can see makes an attack roll or casts a spell that targets only you, you can use your reaction to impose [disadvantage](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Disadvantage) on that roll.

 You can use this feature a number of times equal to your _proficiency bonus_.
-You regain all expended uses when you finish a _long rest_.
+You regain all expended uses when you finish a [long rest](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#LongRest).

 #### Level 2: Cross Words